costinm/krun/samples/cloudrun/README.md

 Configuration is based on environment variables and metadata server.

-We expect a GKE cluster in the same project with the CloudRun service.
-CLUSTER_NAME and CLUSTER_LOCATION allow finding the cluster.
-The init steps grant the GSA running the service (minimal) access to the cluster.
+- CLUSTER_NAME - name of the config cluster, required.
+- CLUSTER_LOCATION - location of the GKE config cluster.
+Optional if the cluster is regional and in same region with the CloudRun service.
+- PROJECT_ID - project of the config cluster - optional, defaults to same
+project.

 WORKLOAD_NAMESPACE and WORKLOAD_NAME (TODO: use shorter names) map the CloudRun service to the equivalent of a k8s pod, in the given namespace.
 You can specify additional labels to be used by Istio for config generation - in Istio